 When was the last time you did something selfless for a complete stranger?
 Doing something nice for someone (even someone we don’t know) can help put a smile on their face, as well as yours too!
 I recently gave a local mum a washing machine to help her and her family – it was the best feeling ever!

 Getting lost in a good movie or TV show is my way of switching off my brain from all the things us mums have to do for work and our families.
-Check out my recent blog, The Best 20 Netflix Shows to Binge Watch, for some inspiration.
+Check out my blog The Best 20 Netflix Shows to Binge Watch, for some inspiration.

 Just being in a natural green space will help lift your mood.
-Stretch out on a blanket under a tree, or if you’re feeling more energetic go for a walk in the park.
+Stretch out on a blanket under a tree, feel your home with green plants, or if you’re feeling more energetic go for a walk in the park.
 Exercising helps release all those feel-good endorphins so it’s like a double whammy!
+If you’re like me and have the opposite of a green thumb, check out our amazing green range of artificial plants here.

-Have an affirmations book on hand for a quick pick me up, or better still write your own affirmations on sticky notes and place them where you’ll see them each day – like on car dashboard, bathroom mirror, or above the kettle.
+Have an affirmations book on hand for a quick pick me up, or better still write your own affirmations on sticky notes and place them where you’ll see them each day – like on the car dashboard, bathroom mirror, or above the kettle.
+If you’re looking for a more permanent pick-me-up, check out my Positive + Uplifting Affirmation Quote Cards here.
+They make the perfect addition to an office desk or hallway table.

 Do something fun!
 Tap into the unbridled energy and unencumbered play of childhood.
 We often forget the art of how to let go and really be in the moment.
 Kids are naturals at this, so spend some time with the kids and let yourself be sucked into their world of play for a little while.

-An organised home helps me to organise my mind too, which in-turn makes me feel instantly calmer!
-For a helping hand with this, check out my Declutter 52 Things In 52 Weeks Challenge, where I break down the challenge of de-cluttering your home into easy achievable weekly tasks.
+An organised home helps me to organise my mind too, which in turn makes me feel instantly calmer!
+For a helping hand with this, check out my Declutter 52 Things eCourse, where I break down the challenge of de-cluttering your home into easy achievable tasks.